Asifmahmud436/go-bootdotdev/README.md

 ### GO progress
 - Here I just record my go progress which I learn from boot.dev
-- Chapter - 4 : Structs, done
+- Chapter - 10 : Pointers, done
-- Currently at the start of Chapter 9 = Maps
+- Currently at the start of Chapter 11 = Packages